wso2con/2025-BCN-choreo-tutorial-2/README.md

     1. Go though the github flow and authorize the application to access [2025-BCN-choreo-tutorial-2](https://github.com/hevayo/2025-BCN-choreo-tutorial-2) repository.
     1. Refresh the repository list and select the `2025-BCN-choreo-tutorial-2` repository.
     1. Select `main` branch
-    1. Click Edit in Component Directory and select `accounts`
+    1. Click Edit in Component Directory and select `expense-tracker/accounts`
     1. Select `go` as the build pack type
     1. Select language version as `1.x`
     1. Check if component name set to `accounts`